Yuxiao-git2025/Dataset-Weiyuan-and-Others/README.md

 # Dataset-Weiyuan-and-Others
-Some data for basic calculation of Weiyuan Project
+This file and data are used for the analysis of the microseismic sequence in `Weiyuan` area. <br>
+>> Please do not use them for any other purposes